vertical-knowledge/ripozo/docs/source/flask_tutorial/dispatcher.rst

     dispatcher.register_resources(TaskBoardResourceList, TaskBoardResource, TaskResource)
     dispatcher.register_adapters(adapters.SirenAdapter, adapters.HalAdapter)

-We now have a functioning RESTful api that serves both.
+We now have a functioning RESTful api that serves both Siren and HAL protocls.

 To start up this application, we just need to run:

 .. code-block:: python